MicrosoftDocs/OfficeDocs-SharePoint/migration/mover-release-notes.md

 ### V1.14.0 (March 26,2020)

-Deploy to production:  A combined backend/frontend deploy with some fixes to reports and disabling the intercom widget.
+A combined backend/frontend deploy with some fixes to reports and disabling the intercom widget.

 ### User/Support Impact